pblottiere/QSA/docs/src/README.md

 [QGIS Server](https://docs.qgis.org/3.34/en/docs/server_manual/introduction.html) is
 a map server-based on the QGIS core library and rendering engine which provides numerous classical services like WMS, WFS, WCS, WMTS and OGC API Features.
-While QGIS Desktop acts like a WYSIWYG tool for setting up projects, the need for a REST API is sometime necessary to configure and administrate QGIS Server.
+While QGIS Desktop acts like a WYSIWYG tool for setting up projects, the need for a REST API is sometime necessary to configure and administrate QGIS Server : custom web client, cloud deployment, ....
 The aim of the QSA project is to provide such an API and tools.

 Components: